dunhamsteve/newt/README.md

 "Elaboration Zoo" by András Kovács was my primary resource for typechecking and elaboration.
 In particular pattern unification and handling of implicits is based on it.

+"[Type Theory with Erasure](https://arxiv.org/abs/2605.00655)" by Constatine Theocharis and Edwin Brady.
+I followed the "implicit" sample implementation for a later version of Erasure.
+The original implementation was somewhat ad-hoc and not integrated with type-checking.

 There were many other resources and papers that I used to learn how dependent typed languages are built.